 \section{Introduction}

 In this paper, we study the ground state phase transition of the quantum Newman-Moore model, or quantum triangular plaquette model.
 The classical triangular plaquette model (TPM), introduced by Newman and Moore \cite{1999_Newman_Moore}, is a model of Ising spins interacting in triplets in (half of) the plaquettes of a triangular lattice.
 Despite the absence of quenched disorder and its trivial static properties, the model has rich glassy dynamics \cite{1999_Newman_Moore,Garrahan2000,2002_Garrahan}.
-The TPM is an important model as it realises in an interacting system the paradigm of slow (super-Arrhenius) relaxation at low temperatures due to effective kinetic constraints.
+The TPM is an important model as it realises at low temperatures the paradigm of slow (super-Arrhenius) relaxation due to effective kinetic constraints in an interacting system.
 This phenomenon is central to the dynamic facilitation picture of the glass transition \cite{2010_Chandler,2019_Speck,2021_Hasyim}.
 The physics of the TPM can also be generalised to three dimensions, for example in the five-spin interaction square-pyramid model \cite{2016_Jack}, or maintaining the triangular interactions in the models of Ref.~\cite{2022_Biswas}.
 A three-dimensional generalisation of the TPM with non-commuting terms \cite{2005_Chamon} actually started what is now the field of fractons \cite{2018_Devakul_Sondhi,2019_Nandkishore_Fractons,2020_Pretko,2022_McGreevy}.

 The simplest way to transform the TPM into a quantum model is by adding a transverse field term to the classical Hamiltonian.
-Such quantum TPM (QTPM, or quantum Newman-Moore model) was considered in the context of fractons in Refs.~\cite{2014_Yoshida,2019_Devakul}.
+Such quantum TPM (QTPM), or quantum Newman-Moore model was considered in the context of fractons in Refs.~\cite{2013_Yoshida,2014_Yoshida,2019_Devakul}.
 Numerics in Ref.~\cite{2014_Yoshida} suggested that the ground state undergoes a first-order transition.
 A related work studying the large deviations of plaquette observables in the stochastic dynamics of independent spins \cite{2020_Vasiloiu} also found numerical evidence for a first-order transition at the self-dual point of the model.